kjempelodott/ananas/README.md

 #### How to use it

-Run it in the terminal like this (Linux):
+Run it in the terminal like this (*nix):

 ```
 ./pyshell
 ```

-If you're using Windows or OS X or whatever, eh ... , try this:
+If you're using Windows or whatever, eh ... , try this:

 ```
 python pyshell